leschiffres/book-recommender/README.md

 The app computes beforehand the sentence embeddings for all books using their description and then for every new request the embedding based on the given query is computed and then computes the cosine similarity to measure the distance between the given query and any book description.

+The framework to setup the app is Fastapi.

 ## Usage